knalli/distributed-spring-context-events/README.md

 Demonstration of event object syncing between multiple Spring contexts via RabbitMQ (Proof-Of-Concept).
 All events were be dispatched with Spring's ApplicationEventPublisher.

+# How it works
+1. Each `DistributedEvent` will be transformed in a serializable DTO pojo and sent to a RabbitMQ exchange fanout.
+2. All running contexts have themselfes registered and bounded a temporarily queue to that exchange fanout.
+3. Using this fanout, all bounded queues will get a message which is a DTO of the DistributedEvent object.
+4. All contexts get this message, transformed it back to an event and publish them via Spring's EventPublisher.

+This means that the context will receive its "own" event via RabbitMQ.

 # How to use
 Start the application with the `Main.java` found in the base package `de.knallisworld.springcontextsync`.
 You can start multiple instances in parallel.